JaninaMattes/data-mining-pattern-recogntion/README.md

-# Course: Data Mining Lab HdM Stuttgart
+# Course: Data Mining Lab & Pattern Recognition HdM Stuttgart
 The course **Data Mining** at HdM Stuttgart contains a collection of practicable projects, implemented with Python standard libraries and Jupyter Notebook.